 - J Reynolds Non-executive Director (Chair)

-- A P Jones, Finance Director
+- AP Jones, Finance Director

-- M Knowles Independent member
+- · M Knowles Independent member

-STATEMENT OF DIRECTORS RESPONSIBILITIES
+STATEMENT OF DIRECTORS' RESPONSIBILITIES

 The directors are responsible for preparing the annual report and the financial statements in accordance with applicable law and regulations.
 Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors are required to prepare the group financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act.
-The financial statements also comply with International Financial Reporting Standards ("IFRSs") as issued by the International Accounting Standards Board ("IASB").
-The directors have also chosen to prepare the parent company financial statements under United Kingdom adopted international accounting standards.
+Under that law the directors are required to prepare the financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006 and International Financial Reporting Standards adopted pursuant to Regulation (EC) No 1606/2002 as it applies in the European Union.
+The financial statements also comply with International Financial Reporting Standards (IFRSs) as issued by the IASB.
 Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.
 In preparing these financial statements, International Accounting Standard 1 requires that directors: